abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 There are a total of about 8 such axioms (depending on the flavour of the theory).
 They are curated in a way that allows us to construct all sets that are interesting, without being able to construct the infamous set that contains itself.
 However, accepting ZFC would mean accepting that set theory is not as simple and straightforward, as it looks like.

-Indeed, it is more complex than category theory, and more complex than this other theory about which we will learn about in a minute...
+Indeed, it is more complex than category theory, and more complex than the other theory which we will learn about in a minute...

 Resolving the paradox with type theory
 ---